 When you contact us, we will connect you with a member of our community who is familiar with the issues you are coping with.

-This group is for parents and caregivers of kids of any age, but patients need to be over 18.
+If you live in Los Angeles, we welcome you to our support group.
+This group is for parents and caregivers of kids of any age, but patients need to be 17 or older.
 This group is not for younger children.

 Edward Feldman, M.D.